Cuperino/qprompt.app-website/Documentation/Setup.md

 ## Vercel Deployment

-This project is configured for easy deployment on Vercel.
+This project is configured for easy deployment on Vercel using `vercel.json`.
 1. Push your code to GitHub/GitLab/Bitbucket.
 2. Import the project in Vercel.
-3. Vercel will automatically detect Vite and Bun, and apply the headers defined in `vercel.json`.
+3. Vercel will automatically detect Vite and Bun.
+4. The `vercel.json` file ensures that the required security headers (`COOP`, `COEP`) are applied to all routes, which is essential for the WASM module to function correctly.

 ## Custom Static Server